soxueren/atsd/docs/api/data/series/period.md

 The `CALENDAR` alignment calculates the first period according to the rules below and creates subsequent periods by incrementing the duration specified with `count` and `unit` fields.

-* `startDate` of the selection interval is rounded down to calculate the base time.
+* `startDate` of the selection interval is rounded down to calculate the _base time_ using the rules below.
+* If the _base time_ is equal or greater than `startDate` and less than `endDate`, the _base time_ becomes the first period.
-* The base time is incremented by period duration until the period's start is equal or greater than `startDate`.
+* If the _base time_ is earlier than `startDate`, increment it by period duration until it is equal or greater than `startDate` and less than `endDate`.
 This period becomes the first period.

 **`startDate` Rounding Rules**